0xShaolin/shellcode/README.md

 of your choosing, for easy deployment!
 #Install:
 ----------------------
->chmod +x setup.sh
+> chmod +x setup.sh
->./setup.sh
+> ./setup.sh
 #Contact:
 ----------------------
 To reach me:
--@Shaolin.deb on Instagram
+- @Shaolin.deb on Instagram
--odinsecurity@protonmail.com
+- odinsecurity@protonmail.com